Let those who are in favour with their stars

 Where I may not remove nor be removed.

-Sonnet 25: Translation to modern English
+Sonnet 25 in modern English

 Let those who have achieved success enjoy the glory of high office and aristocratic titles, while I, who have been barred by fortune from such triumph, take quiet delight in that which I most value.
 The favourites of great princes enjoy brief days of sunshine, as marigolds do for as long as the sun shines directly on them, their glory being confined to that moment, because it dies at a frown from the prince.
 The soldier, made famous for his military prowess, is stripped of his honour once he has been defeated, even after a thousand victories, and everything he strove for is forgotten.
 But I, who love and am loved, am fortunate in that I can’t remove myself from that state or be removed from it by anyone else.